pgxman/pgxman/spec/buildkit.md

 ## `source`

 - **Description**: Specifies the URI for the extension's source code.
 The URI can be a HTTP/HTTPS URL or a local file path.
-If the URI is a HTTP/HTTPS URL, it must end with a `.tar.gz` extension.
+If the URI is a HTTP/HTTPS URL, it must end with `.tar.gz`.
 - **Type**: String
 - **Required**: Yes